a

-We then provide learning opportunities at a range of levels to build our students’ skills.
-In Year 7 students spend most of their time in compulsory, core subjects developing key skills and competencies.
+Learning opportunities are then provided at multiple levels to build students’ skills.
+In Year 7, students spend most of their time in compulsory, core subjects developing key skills and competencies.
 They are also introduced to a number of elective modules, from which they can choose to study in more depth during the second half of the year.
-As students move into the senior years of schooling they are provided with more choice of curriculum according to their pathways planning.

-Year 7 Year 8 Year 9 Year 10
+Domain Year 7 Year 8 Year 9 Year 10

 Victorian Curriculum

 The curriculum we offer our students is in accordance with the current Victorian Curriculum.
 The Victorian Curriculum F–10 sets out what every student should learn during their first eleven years of schooling.
-The curriculum is the common set of knowledge and skills required by students for life-long learning, social development and active and informed citizenship.
-The Victorian Curriculum F–10 incorporates the Australian Curriculum and reflects Victorian priorities and standards
+It is the common set of knowledge and skills required by students for life-long learning, social development, and active and informed citizenship.

 Junior School Programs